Sanusi Junid: Political career

 Sanusi was involved in politics as a Seremban UMNO member when he started working in 1963.
 His rise in politics is fast and smooth.

 A year after joining UMNO, Sanusi was appointed as UMNO Youth Secretary of the Seremban Branch and later in 1966, he was appointed as UMNO Treasurer of the Eastern Seremban Division.
 Sanusi became the Head of UMNO Division of the Eastern Seremban Division and the UMNO Secretary of the Eastern Seremban Division in 1967.

 In 1974 at the age of 32, Sanusi took part in the election and was elected as MP of Jerai.
 He was appointed as Deputy Head of the Umno Division of the Wilderness Division in 1975 and the Head of Information of the UMNO Kedah in 1978.

 The leadership talent he displayed made him trustworthy and was appointed to a number of key positions in the cabinet.
 From 1978 to 1980, he was appointed as Deputy Minister of Land and Regional Development and subsequently Deputy Minister of Home Affairs from 1980 to 1981.

 In 1981, Sanusi was appointed as Minister of National and Rural Development and held the office until 1986.
 In that year, he was also appointed as Chairman of the UMNO Information Committee of Malaysia, Chairman of the UMNO Information Bureau of Malaysia and Member of the Supreme Council of UMNO Malaysia.

 In the 1982 election, Sanusi was elected as MP of Jerlun-Langkawi and was later elected to the UMNO Supreme Council of Malaysia.
 Subsequently, he was appointed as UMNO Malaysia Secretary-General in 1984.

 In 1986, Tan Sri Sanusi became Minister of Agriculture and Head of Jerlun Division, Langkawi.
 He was elected as UMNO Malaysia Vice President in 1990.
-Sanusi became the seventh Menteri Besar of Kedah Darul Aman and held the office from June 16, 1996, until November 1999.
+Sanusi became the seventh Menteri Besar of Kedah Darul Aman and held the office from 16 June 1996, until November 1999.
 He was elected Kuah District Assemblyman in 1995.

 In honor of his contributions and services, he has been awarded medals and honors, among them DSSM, SSSA, DGSM, Kedah Crown Prince (SMK), Dato' Setia from the Sultan of Kedah (DSDK), the Chief Justice of the Crown (PSM) and the King's Hon.
 Must (SSDK).

 Personal life

-He is married to Puan Sri Nila Inangda Manyam Keumala and was blessed with 8 children.
-One of his prominent children is Akhramsyah Muammar Ubaidah bin Sanusi.
+He was married to Puan Sri Nila Inangda Manyam Keumala and had eight children.
+In January 2003, Sanusi Junid's daughter, Ammanda Ruhul Hamidah, married Masrul Faisal at a reception held at the Putra World Trade Centre in Kuala Lumpur, attended by Prime Minister Mahathir Mohamad and his wife, Siti Hasmah Mohamad Ali.